jakubkarabula/mysite/md/professional.md

 - Working on the visual interfaces for web applications facing B2C and B2B clients.
 - API and features on the backend.
-- Testing - designing solutions for integration tests, unit tests, A/B testing, tracking.
+- Testing - designing solutions for integration tests, unit tests, A/B testing, and tracking.
 - Additionally I had experience with setups on AWS and Google Cloud.

 [Heyjobs website](https://www.heyjobs.co/de-de)